 14. Plate Magazine

-Plate is dedicated to everything that goes on your plate.
+Plate is dedicated to everything that goes on your plate and driven by a mission to “take food further.”
 This food-focused print mag has a secondary focus on creative culinary styles.

 19. Whole Life Times